 Oh yes, I want to emphasize that to get the most out of the book, you need to have your guitar in your hands and follow along musically.

-Also, the language he uses is very straight forward, like he was talking to a friend, which makes all the music theory stuff very readable and story-like.
+Also, the language he uses is straightforward, like he was talking to a friend, which makes all the music theory stuff very readable and story-like.

-Here is an example of using clear, understandable and descriptive language is his explanation on the important of intervals.
+Here is an example of using clear, understandable, and descriptive language in his explanation of the importance of intervals.

 Understanding and recognizing these intervals is even more important than knowing the names of the notes because it’s the relationship between two notes that creates musical characteristics and qualities that effect us.